Analysis | From Collusion to Cohen, Tallying Trump’s Legal Risks

 12. Are there any other legal risks?

 Yes.
+In a lawsuit filed in June, New York’s attorney general said Trump and three of his children -- Donald Jr., Ivanka and Eric -- breached their fiduciary responsibilities by allowing Trump’s charitable foundation to be used to settle its namesake’s personal debts, benefit his business and boost his presidential campaign in violation of the state tax code.
+New York’s tax agency launched its own investigation, which could lead to a criminal referral for possible state prosecution.
+(Trump, who announced after the election that he would dissolve the foundation, has called the state’s case “ridiculous.”)
 Clifford and Summer Zervos, a onetime contestant on Trump’s “The Apprentice” television show, have pending lawsuits against or involving Trump.
-Clifford is challenging the nondisclosure agreement she signed with the shell company that Cohen created.
-She and Zervos, in separate lawsuits, are also seeking damages from Trump on the grounds that he defamed them in dismissing their accounts as untruthful.
 In the Zervos case in particular, Trump could be forced to answer questions about his history with women.
 In allowing the Zervos lawsuit to proceed against a sitting president, a New York judge said, “No one is above the law.”

 To contact the reporter on this story: Laurence Arnold in Washington at larnold4@bloomberg.net